 The Kimesville Covered Bridge is located 39 miles northwest of Old Gilliam Mill Park Covered Bridge, about 20 miles outside of Greensboro NC.

-Alternative Route: For bridge spotters looking for an out-and-back day trip from Charlotte, the Kimesville Covered Bridge and Ole Gilliam Covered Bridge can be removed for a much more circular route that includes the Gaddy Covered Bridge, Pisgah Covered Bridge, and Bunker Hill Covered Bridge.
+Alternative Route: For covered bridge spotters looking for an out-and-back day trip from Charlotte, the Kimesville Covered Bridge and Ole Gilliam Covered Bridge can be removed for a much more circular route that includes the Gaddy Covered Bridge, Pisgah Covered Bridge, and Bunker Hill Covered Bridge.

 7. Bunker Hill Covered Bridge